INET-RC/GeoMX/docs/deployment.md

 >
 > Keep in mind that while Weave is an excellent tool, it's best suited for small to medium-sized networks.
 For larger networks or for networks with specific performance requirements, the Klonet platform might be more appropriate.

+> NOTE: If there is a firewall between host machines, you must permit traffic to flow through TCP 6783 and UDP 6783 / 6784, which are Weave's control and data ports.

 After setting up the network and ensuring the Docker containers can communicate with each other, the next step is to run the GeoMX processes in these containers.
 To do this, you need to set up the environment variables (described in the chapter of [pseudo-distributed deployment](#pseudo-distributed-deployment)) as per your GeoMX configuration and start the different node processes in different containers.

 > NOTE: Kindly remember to correctly assign the IP addresses and port numbers for the global scheduler and all local schedulers.
 The containers running these schedulers should reflect their actual IP addresses within your network.